 We would not be the first to adopt this approach.
 Australia and Belgium, where Election Day is a national holiday, have a remarkable 90 percent voter turnout.
 Establishing Election Day as a national holiday would significantly enhance democratic stability and ensure that every citizen can exercise their right to vote.
 With the passing of such a bill, Congress would not only reinforce the people’s right to the franchise but also provide them with the necessary time to engage in this fundamental responsibility.
 Making Election Day a national holiday would convey the important message that voting is not only for the privileged with available time but an essential duty that every individual should embrace.

 Many low-income Americans grapple with the dilemma of balancing their civic duty to participate in elections with providing for their families.
 This results in a situation where the act of going to the polls may incur a loss of much-needed pay.
-California Congresswoman Anna Eshoo found that 26 percent of Americans who choose not to vote cite being too busy because of commitments such as work and school.
+United States Congresswoman Anna G. Eshoo (D-CA) found that 26 percent of Americans who choose not to vote cite being too busy because of commitments such as work and school.
 A national holiday, which would be a paid day off, is necessary for bringing in these citizens’ votes without sacrificing their financial stability.

 The upcoming 2024 elections are consequential as the two parties possess contrasting visions for the future of the United States and the world.
 The integrity of our democracy depends on the active engagement of every citizen, as their voices collectively shape the path forward for our nation.
 But without making Election Day a national holiday, the principle of one person, one vote will remain elusive, and so will our future.